nodeschool/montreal/README.md

 ## Take it up a notch!

-1. Star the repo
+1. Star the repo ⭐
 1. Report bugs or improvements in [issues](https://github.com/nodeschool/montreal/issues), we appreciate all sorts of feedback!
 1. Upload your photo to http://nodeschool.io/montreal/ (see the [`gh-pages`](https://github.com/nodeschool/montreal/tree/gh-pages) branch)
-1. Complete a [core workshopper](http://nodeschool.io/#workshopper-list) on your own before the next in-person workshop
+1. Complete a [core workshopper](http://nodeschool.io/#workshopper-list) on your own before the next event

 ## Inclusive and respectful

-Please read our [code of conduct](http://confcodeofconduct.com/) before contributing to or attending one of our events.
+Please observe the [code of conduct](http://confcodeofconduct.com/) to attend a NodeSchool workshop.